hacksparrow/service-scanner/README.md

 3. `path`: Path where to look for the signature.
 Defaults to `/`.
 4. `startIp`: IP Address to start scanning from (inclusive).
 Defaults to `192.168.0.0`.
 5. `endIp`: IP Address to stop scanning at (inclusive).
 Defaults to `192.168.255.255`.
-6. `signature`: String or array of possible strings.
+6. `signature`: String or array of possible strings returned by the service when requested at `path`.
 Defaults to an empty string.
 7. `scanInterval`: How fast to scan.
 Defaults to `10` (ms).
 8. `requestTimeout`: How long to wait till a request to the service timesout.
 Defaults to `10` (ms).
 9. `found`: Function to execute when a service is found - optional.